MrDham/OpenTheremin_V4_with_MIDI/README.md

 ### Open Source Theremin based on the Arduino Platform

-OpenTheremin is an arduino based real Therein instrument.
+OpenTheremin is an arduino based real Theremin instrument.
 The legendary music instrument was invented by Leon Theremin back in 1920.
 The theremin is played with two antennas, one to control the pitch and one for volume.
 The electronic shield with two ports to connect those antennas comprises two heterodyne oscillators to measure the distance of the hand to the antenna when playing the instrument.
 The resulting signal is fed into a AtMega328P microcontroller.
 After linearization and filtering the circuit generates the instruments sound that is then played through a high quality digital analog audio converter on the board.
 The characteristics of the sound can be determined by a wave table on the arduino.

 For more info on the open source project and on availability of ready made shield see:

 http://www.gaudi.ch/OpenTheremin/

+### MIDI 1.0 standard
+MIDI is an acronym for Musical Interface for Digital Instrument.
+It is a quite old standard dating back to 1983 that was initially designed to connect together (keyboard) synthesizers.
+MIDI 1.0 standard is implemented here in the open theremin to allow its usesr to control an external syntheziser.

-### About MPE (MIDI Polyphonic Expression)
+### MPE (MIDI Polyphonic Expression)
 MIDI Polyphonic Expression is an attempt to adapt MIDI 1.0 protocol to polyphonic continuous controllers.
 The development of these controllers by the late 2010’s led to the development of software synths that can be interesting to play with a theremin because of their great Pitch Bend